Rex-noir/filament-menux/README.md

 #### Set Records Per Page For Menu-Based Menu Items

-By default, all menuxable menus are paginated with 4 records per page.
+By default, all menuxable menus are paginated with four records per page.
 However, you can customize this by providing the number of records you want to query per page via:

 ```php